cms-jet/JMEDAS/_episodes/04-Jet_Substructure.md

 > * What cuts would you place on these variables to distinguish W bosons from QCD?
 > * So far, which variable looks more promising?
 {: .challenge}

-### top tagging

-We will now investigate how to identify top quarks using the substructure techniques we've learned.

-> ## Open a notebook
->
-> For this part, open the notebook called `Jet_Substructure.ipynb` and run Exercise 6.
-{: .checklist}

 > ## Question 4.8
 > * What cut would you apply to select boosted top quarks?